-- (1) This Order shall be broadly disseminated in English, Spanish and other appropliate languages to the citizens of the State of New Mexico. - (2) This Order declaring restrictions based upon the existence of a condition of public health irnp0 liance shall not abrogate any disease-repoliing requirements set forth in the New Mexico Public Health Act - (3) Nothing in this Order is intended to restrain or preempt local authorities from enacting more stringent restrictions than those required by the Order. - (4) This Order shall take effect immediately and remain in effect through July 15, 2020.
+- (1) This Order shall be broadly disseminated in English, Spanish and other appropliate languages to the citizens of the State of New Mexico. - (2) This Order declaring restrictions based upon the existence of a condition of public health importance shall not abrogate any disease-repoliing requirements set forth in the New Mexico Public Health Act. - (3) Nothing in this Order is intended to restrain or preempt local authorities from enacting more stringent restrictions than those required by the Order. - (4) This Order shall take effect on July 13, 2020 and remain in effect through July 30, 2020.